Le Anne Spino-Seijas

 - Godfroid, A. & Spino, L. (2011, October).
 Reading in the experimental laboratory: A comparison of different data collection methods.
 Paper presented at SLRF, Iowa State University, Ames, IA.

 - VanPatten, B., Spino, L., Trego, D., & Hopkins, W. (2013, November).
 Creating proficiency outcomes: The Michigan State University Project.
-Paper to be presented at ACTFL, Orlando, FL.
+Paper presented at ACTFL, Orlando, FL.

 - Spino, L. & Trego, D. (2013, November).
 Reduce, reuse, recycle: Strategies for planning effective immersion classes.
-Paper to be presented at ACTFL, Orlando, FL.
+Paper presented at ACTFL, Orlando, FL.

 - Spino, L. & Trego, D. (2013, November).
 Refocusing the classroom: Goals before grammar.
-Paper to be presented at MIWLA, Lansing, MI.
+Paper presented at MIWLA, Lansing, MI.

 - Trego, D. & Spino, L. (2013, July) “The Past Does Not Rule Me”: Putting grammar at the service of communication.
 Paper presented at the American Association of Teachers of Spanish and Portuguese (AATSP), San Antonio, TX.